(Disclosure: Some of the links below may be affiliate links)

-An emergency fund is an amount of money that you keep ready for paying for emergencies.
+An emergency fund is an amount of money that you keep ready to pay for emergencies.
 It should be accessible very quickly, probably in a savings account.

 How much should be in an emergency fund?

-How much you need in an emergency fund depends on how much you spend.
-You could save three months of monthly expenses in your emergency fund.
-It will also depend on how safe your job is and your risk aversion level.
+How much you need in an emergency fund depends on your spending.
+A rule of thumb is to save between three and six months of monthly expenses in your emergency fund.
+But, it will also depend on how safe your job is and your risk aversion level.